Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Experimental Setup

-CBB is a question-answering dataset focused on neurodegenerative diseases (NDDs), designed to evaluate LLM performance on biomedical reasoning tasks involving genetic, molecular, and clinical information.
-The BiomedSQL ~\cite{biomedsql_nih_card_2025} variant augments each example with SQL queries and database rows to support structured reasoning experiments.
-This provides the following sizes of gold:
+\textbf{CARDBiomedBench (CBB).} CBB is a question-answering dataset focused on neurodegenerative diseases, designed to evaluate LLM performance on biomedical reasoning tasks involving genetic, molecular, and clinical information.
+The BiomedSQL~\citep{biomedsql_nih_card_2025} variant augments each example with SQL queries and database rows to support structured reasoning experiments: